People of Indigenous and Torres Strait Islander descent are encouraged to apply.

 We are recruiting Youth Development Officers to work alongside Anangu Support workers in remote Aboriginal communities.
 Working with children and young people, the Youth Development Officer runs activities, provides case management and supports young people who are at risk – inspiring them to achieve their goals.

-Positions are remote based across the NPY Lands, all with travel to Alice Springs every 8-12 weeks for supervision, case reviews, personal tasks, health and wellbeing.
+Positions are remote based across the NPY Lands, all with travel to Alice Springs every 8-12 weeks for supervision, training, case reviews, personal tasks, health and wellbeing.

 You are passionate about working with children and young people, with a willingness and capacity to listen and learn.
 You have high energy and are committed to working alongside Anangu.
 You have values that closely align with our guiding principles and are resilient, driven and strong in relationship building.
 Relevant experience in youth work and exposure to remote Indigenous communities is valuable.